SS Gulflight: World War I controversy

-The three deaths were the only Americans killed as a result of attacks on American ships by German submarine until 16 March 1917, when diplomatic relations had irreparably broken down just before the declaration of war.
+The three deaths were the only Americans killed as a result of attacks on American ships by German submarines until 16 March 1917, when diplomatic relations had irreparably broken down just before the declaration of war.
 American official reaction to the incident was determined by President Woodrow Wilson under the advice of US Secretary of State William Jennings Bryan and Counselor to the State Department Robert Lansing.
 Bryan favoured reconciliation with Germany and avoidance of war, but this policy was becoming increasingly unpopular and was opposed by his subordinate Lansing.

 Lansing submitted a memorandum proposing immediate and vigorous protest and coupled with the Cushing incident and the sinking of on 7 May, a British ship but carrying American passengers who drowned, president Wilson made a forceful response to Germany.
 In June, Bryan resigned and was replaced by Lansing.
 Despite his belligerent formal advice, Lansing's private papers suggest that he considered the rights and wrongs of the situation much more finely balanced and the logical outcome ought to have been impartial military trade sanctions against both belligerents.
 However, the US economy was already heavily committed to producing military supplies for the British, while American support for one side or the other was likely to prove decisive in choosing the eventual victor.

 The chief officer and the chief engineer returned to Gulflight, which was towed into port in the Scilly Isles for assessment and to land some of her cargo.
 Gulflight then proceeded under her own power to Rouen to deliver the remaining cargo.
 She was then taken to Newcastle upon Tyne for repairs before returning to service.